jsa-aerial/saite/README.md

 ![Saite pic 1.2](resources/public/images/simple-scatter-plot.png?raw=true)

 User meta data is used to communicate information about such things as which tab to use, the tab's options, whether the template is VegaLite or Vega, et. al. This meta data is contained in a map associated with _substitution key_ `:USERDATA` for VGL/VG specification key `:usermeta` (see [Hanami](https://github.com/jsa-aerial/hanami) for details on substitution keys and templates and transformations).
 The `:usermeta` key is recognized by VGL/VG and explicitly ignored by their processing.
 All your templates (or explicit specifications) need to supply `:usermeta` as a key with either explicit values, or more typically (and usefully) a value of `:USERDATA` which the recursive transformation will then transform to a value.
-For example, here is what ht/simple-point-chart template looks like:
+For example, here is what the ht/simple-point-chart template looks like:

 ```Clojure
 (def simple-point-chart